JesusChuz/MyIaCPortfolio/README.md

 Deploy an EC2 instance with networking configuration, backup settings, and IAM role management.

 ⚙️ Ansible on EC2
+Use Ansible to configure an EC2 instance (install Nginx, deploy a Python web app).
 Use Ansible to configure an EC2 instance.

 Install Nginx and deploy a Python web application automatically.